kukeiko/entity-space/readme.md

 To enable strictly typed hydrations and still support IE11, we'll have to rely on the user providing some minimal metadata.
 Shouldn't be too big of a deal since in the future we'll probably expect some metadata anyway to provide some default implementations for commonly used API interfaces.

+# Current concept of the core loading mechanism

+## step 1: take an incoming query and translate it into an array of concurrent streams

+why an array and why concurrent? easy: imagine a query that tries to load some cat gifs, for which it will ask various cat gif apis. for each api, have a stream that runs concurrently to the others.

+each stream might be:

+-   a single http request
+-   a series of sequential http requests
+-   a temporary websocket stream that closes once the data is loaded
+-   an endless websocket stream that runs until closed by client/server

+each stream emits packets:

+-   a stream that is a single http request will emit exactly 1 packet
+-   a stream that is a series of sequential http requests will emit _n_ or an unknown number of packets (possibly endless as well, i.e. polling)
+-   a temporary stream emits _n_ packets
+-   an endless stream emits unknown number of packets

+next to the loaded data, each packet includes:

+-   a query describing the data contained within that packet
+-   an array of queries whose payload will arrive in a future packet from the same stream (the "open" queries)
+-   an array of queries the server failed to load

+the queries inside the packets are required for entity-space to understand what's going on:

+-   what data was actually loaded?
+-   will a single stream continue to deliver more?
+-   what data failed to load and should be errored to the user?
+-   what data will never be included and has to be hydrated by entity-space (i.e. virtual relations)?

+## step 2: observe the streams and emit hydrated data

+1. listen to each stream returned by the component that translated the incoming query

+2. for each packet emitted by a stream, figure out if client-side hydration is needed (i.e. requested data is not contained within the "open queries" array of the packet)

+    if yes, use yet another user supplied implementation to translate loaded data & required query into hydration instructions which in turn are queries themselves that will apply mapping logic once those queries are loaded. this will run recursively until all data is hydrated.

+3. emit hydrated data and data load failures to the user

 # Contributing

 Submit a pull request.
 One can pick one of the issues labeled with the "good first issue" label.